TarVK/model-react/README.md

 </details>

 <details><summary>LoadableField</summary>
-The loadable field acts like the default field, except that it will update data according to another source, which takes presendence over the local value
+The loadable field acts like the default field, except that it will update data according to another source, which takes precedence over the local value

 ```jsx
 import React from "react";